docker scout compare

 Description

-The docker scout compare command analyzes two images and displays a comparison of both.
+The docker scout compare command analyzes two images and displays a comparison.

 This command is experimental and its behaviour might change in the future

-The main usage is to compare two versions of the same image.
-For instance when a new image is built and compared to the version running in production.
+The intended use of this command is to compare two versions of the same image.
+For instance, when a new image is built and compared to the version running in production.

-If no image is specified, the most recently built image will be used.
+If no image is specified, the most recently built image is used as a comparison target.

 The following artifact types are supported: